Clemmons quilt artist helped design eye-catching Met Gala outfit

 And there was not an outfit that fit that theme more than a small town artist moving to the big city to chase his dream.

-"It's just a dream, we see Rocky step out in the quilt and he's all bundled up like a robe.
+"It's just a dream.
+We see Rocky step out in the quilt and he's all bundled up like a robe.
 And he's walking on the carpet and then he's walking up the stairs.
 Rhianna's smiling, everyone's having a good time, and he gets halfway up and he's just like boom.
-And he holds it up and that's when you see my contribution for the first time. "
+And he holds it up and that's when you see my contribution for the first time," Foster said.

 Zak Foster has been making quilts for the last ten years.
 During that time, his work has gotten quite the attention.
 So much so he got a very special call from fashion designer Eli Russell Linnetz two weeks before the event.